Wheeland Beach on the island of Providenciales in the Turks and Caicos

 As is the case with many secluded areas in the Turks and Caicos, remote areas such as Wheeland Beach may have an increased risk of crime.

-Coral sumac (Metopium Toxiferum) can be found growing in the tropical dry forest in the dunes above Wheeland Beach.
-The sap from this tree can cause serious rashes and blisters, and persons with sensitive skin can experience the effects with only very light contact with the plant.
+Coral sumac (Metopium toxiferum) can be found growing in the tropical dry forest in the dunes above Wheeland Beach.
+Even light contact with this tree can cause serious rashes and blisters.